NamrahAkram2655/html-css/README.md

-A web page: A small website showing ingrediants for breakfast Car Website: A static website which shows the various cars for rent Edge Ldger Website: A static website design for a company which displays all information Fitzone Wesbite: A static websites displays a gym and a form so you can join it
+A web page: A small website showing ingrediants for breakfast <br>
+Car Website: A static website which shows the various cars for rent Edge Ldger Website: A static website design for a company which displays all information Fitzone Wesbite: A static websites displays a gym and a form so you can join it